 When you integrate Collaborator with a repo, Collaborator creates a webhook on the repo side.

 When changes occur in the repo, the webhook sends notifications to Collaborator, and the latter automatically creates reviews for these changes, and attaches the changed files to it.

-Collaborator tracks further changes in the repository and uploads newer file versions to the review until the corresponding pull request is closed.
-It can also close the pull request automatically, if you complete the review.
+Collaborator tracks further changes in the repository and uploads newer file versions to the review until the corresponding pull request is closed (in some systems, pull requests are called merge requests).
+It can also close the pull/merge request automatically, if you complete the review.

 See below for detailed information on all these actions.

 After you configured integration settings, Collaborator tracks changes in one or several branches of your repository (you specify the branches to track and to ignore when configuring integration settings in Collaborator).

 Collaborator automatically creates reviews in the following cases: